DanConwayDev/ngit-relay/README.md

 - [x] Standard smart HTTP Git server
 - [x] Pre-receive Git hook to apply Nostr write permissions via NIP-34
-- [ ] Multi-maintainer support
+- [x] Multi-maintainer support
 - [x] Nostr relay
-- [x] Relay event hook to provision new Git repositories when [Git repository announcements](https://nips.nostr.com/34#repository-announcements) are received
+- [x] event hook to provision new Git repositories
 - [x] Blossom server
 - [ ] Blossom server only retains blobs referenced in Nostr events on the relay
-- [ ] Sync - proactively fetch Nostr events related to stored repositories to back them up.
+- [ ] Proactive Sync - fetch Nostr events related to stored repositories as conversations happen on social clients that might not push to this relay.
 - [ ] Blossom sync - proactively fetch Blossom blobs referenced in accepted events to ensure they don't get lost.
 - [ ] Spam prevention (e.g., via Vercel or a similar service run locally)
 - [ ] Announcements - make it easy for users to find available ngit-relay instances to use via announcements on Nostr, including terms of service and pricing if appropriate.
-- [ ] Whitelist - for other specific repositories
+- [ ] Repo Whitelist - for other specific repositories
+- [ ] Auth-to-Read and Read Writelist- for a semi-private instance.
+The git repos would still be available to users who had (or guessed from the a known npub) the repository url
-- [ ] Archive relay - create and serve a backup of repositories that don't list your ngit-relay instance.
+- [ ] ngit-relay Archive - create and serve a backup of repositories that don't list this ngit-relay instance.

 ## FAQ